Now that you have your Banff itinerary ready, it’s time to get packing.

 We’re answering one of the most asked questions from visitors.
 What should I pack for Banff?

-With so many outdoor activities in Banff National Park, the task might seem daunting if you’ve never visited Banff before.
-No need to worry or look any further, this comprehensive packing list is all you need, including tips from locals.
+With so many outdoor activities in Banff National Park, the task might seem daunting if you’ve never visited.
+No need to worry or look any further; this comprehensive Banff packing list is all you need, including tips from locals.

 Follow our Banff packing list for year-round travel tips so you can enjoy a stress-free trip!

-Living an hour from Banff, we’re visiting very often all year round.
-We’ve been through hot 32C summers, unexpected storms in the mountains, windy autumn weather, never-ending chilly springs, long white winters, and we even went cross country skiing in -20C.
+What makes us experts?
+We lived in Banff, now just an hour away, and visit often all year round.
+We’ve been through hot 32C (90F) summers, unexpected storms in the mountains, windy autumn weather, never-ending chilly springs, and long white winters, and we even went cross-country skiing in -20C (-4F).
 Needless to say, we’ve become experts on Banff essentials, so you’re in the right place.

-First things first, the weather conditions in Banff can change quickly.
-Even though you’re most likely visiting in summer, you can experience a snowstorm – just ask the hundreds of travellers who got stuck on a snowy highway in June 2019.
+The weather conditions in Banff can change quickly.
+Even though you’re most likely visiting in summer, you can experience a snowstorm – ask the hundreds of travellers who got stuck on a snowy highway in June or woke up to a few inches of snow in Jasper’s campground this summer.

-Knowing what to expect is the first step of packing for any destination.
+Knowing what to expect is the first step in packing for any destination.

 To give you a better idea, let’s take a quick look at average year-round temperatures: